A will is just a part of estate planning. We're breaking down the difference and…

 3. Designate Beneficiaries for Non-Probate Assets

-Insurance policies, pensions, and retirement accounts are not included in a will.
-Instead, you will have named a beneficiary for these accounts when you set them up.
-Make sure the beneficiary on these accounts is who you want the money to go to instead of an ex-spouse or someone who may have already passed on.
+Certain assets, such as insurance policies, pensions, and retirement accounts, are not included in a will.
+Instead, you will have to make beneficiary designations for these accounts when you set them up.

 4. Create a Living Will

-- A list of financial accounts for your checking accounts, credit cards, mortgage, and vehicle loans
+- A list of your checking accounts, credit cards, mortgage, and vehicle loans

-- Copies of your life, health, vehicle, and home insurance policies
+- Copies of life, health, vehicle, and home insurance policies

 - Titles and deeds for all property, including your home and car

-You can also name a financial power of attorney, which is a trusted individual who can make financial decisions on your behalf if you are unable to do so.
+You can also designate a financial power of attorney, a trusted individual who can make financial decisions on your behalf if you become incapacitated.

 6. Proof of Identity Documents

-Keep your identity documents, including your Social Security card, birth certificate, marriage certificate, and other legal documents in an easy-to-find location so your heirs can settle your estate more easily.
+Keep your identity documents, such as your Social Security card, birth certificate, marriage certificate, and other legal documents, in an easily accessible location.
+This will help your heirs settle your estate more efficiently.

 7. Name a Digital Executor

-With so much of our data and information located online, consider naming someone you trust as a digital executor and provide them with a list of your digital assets as well as logins and passwords.
-This can include:
+With so much of our data and information stored online, it’s important to name someone you trust as a digital executor.
+This individual will manage your digital assets after your passing.

 - Bank accounts and financial accounts